DOREMUS-ANR/knowledge-base/app/README.md

     "toFile": false, //specify true if you want to write the isql commands on a file "db": { //virtuoso settings
         "user": "dba", // user
-        "mountedVolumeRoot": "/tmp" //where virtuoso can find the files
+        "mountedVolumeRoot": "/tmp", //where virtuoso can find the files
-        //normally, should be the same of targetRoot },
+        //normally, should be the same of targetRoot "isqlCommand": "isql" // command to run for isql (i.e. isql-v) },
     "sources": [ // list of sources to upload
        {